NoharOSP/Perfect_Works_Build/README.md

 - AAB: d 28 > 24
 - ABA: d 28 > 50

 This Gear was among the best in combat, but pitiful in the Arena.
-His strings did an underwhelming amount of damage, and only one actually worked.
-His ranged attacks, while decent, did nothing to compensate for just how slow he is.
+His strings did an underwhelming amount of damage for how slow he was, and only one actually worked.
+His ranged attacks, while decent, weren't good enough to make up for that.
 His improved speed allows for a second working string, and the enders that remain too slow now do a substantial amount of damage to compensate.

 Crescens:
 - A: d 10 > 15